 The driver also has the option of paying a cash deposit of the same amount to the Department of Motor Vehicles (DMV), but buying a surety bond is probably a better choice.
 The bond is purchased from a bond company that is licensed to do business in a particular state.

 Instead of paying the company the face amount of the bond, the buyer is only required to put up a certain percentage of that amount.

 Before making the decision to buy a surety bond, the driver should do his or her homework to make sure that this option is available in his or her state.

 Once this has been confirmed, the driver should look at a number of surety bond companies to find a reputable one.
 It’s important to choose a well-established company that has been in business for some time.

 When the driver has found a surety bond company that he or she wants to deal with, he or she should contact a representative to make arrangements to fill out the necessary paperwork and pay the amount required to set up the bond.

 The driver will need to carry proof of financial responsibility in the vehicle since this information will be needed if he or she is stopped by police or involved in an accident.

 Surety Bond for Fleet Owners

 In some states, the surety bond option is not available to individual drivers.
 They are required to either pay a deposit to the DMV or buy a car insurance policy.
 A company that owns a fleet of vehicles can take advantage of this self-insurance option, though.

-To compare car insurance rates in your area just click on the rate quote tool now!
+To compare car insurance rates enter your zip code in the comparison tool below now!